rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 can help coordinate return of the material once the donor/seller has been notified by the curator.

-For acquisitions logs prior to the implementation of ArchivesSpace, please see the [Rose Acquisitions Log folder](<https://emory.box.com/s/zjnllx6bntj7hnzlh1m8heebibm030ol> "https://emory.box.com/s/zjnllx6bntj7hnzlh1m8heebibm030ol") on OneDrive.
+For acquisitions logs prior to the implementation of ArchivesSpace, please see the [Rose Acquisitions Log folder](<https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Rose%20Acquisitions%20Log?csf=1&web=1&e=WILjX1> "https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Rose%20Acquisitions%20Log?csf=1&web=1&e=WILjX1") on OneDrive.

 ### 2.2.2 Paperwork<a href="#anchor1"><sup>1</sup></a>

 No collection material may be cataloged or accessioned until the appropriate paperwork has been received.
 All original paperwork should be transferred to the Accessioning Archivist.

-**Managing Paperwork in Box**
+**Managing Paperwork in OneDrive/SharePoint**

 Rose staff stores and manages all acquisitions-related paperwork on OneDrive.
 OneDrive allows staff to access shared folders and communicate with one another inside the application, creating and maintaining a record of communications for each acquisition.

 There are two OneDrive folders that we use to manage this process.
-These can be found in the Rose Library structure under Acquisitions and include the [Rose Library
+These can be found in the EUV Rose Library document library under Acquisitions and include the [Rose Library
-Purchases folder](https://emory.box.com/s/0jyoj8ia07zmbr09z9xcv3dfz8gc9zjn) and the [Rose Library Gifts-in-Kind folder](https://emory.box.com/s/3rvsv79sitkit3xwdqtnx1hv063y8o0l).
+Purchases folder](<https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Rose%20Library%20Purchases?csf=1&web=1&e=ENpVuR> "https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Rose%20Library%20Purchases?csf=1&web=1&e=ENpVuR") and the [Rose Library Gifts-in-Kind folder](<https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Rose%20Library%20Gifts-in-Kind?csf=1&web=1&e=CBbtB3> "https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Rose%20Library%20Gifts-in-Kind?csf=1&web=1&e=CBbtB3").
 The organization of these folders is different but should be straight forward.
 Most staff should not be updating or changing paperwork in these folders but, rather, using them for reference or as part of the accessioning process.
 As new collections move through the acquisitions process, the Accessioning Archivist will update the files and move or update the paperwork as needed.
-As paperwork moves through the process, the Accessioning Archivist will use the tagging, commenting, and task list functions in OneDrive to update Rose Library and LITS staff members about the status of the acquisition or to alert someone when an action is required.
+As paperwork moves through the process, the Accessioning Archivist will use the tagging, commenting, and task list functions in OneDrive to update Rose Library and other staff members about the status of the acquisition or to alert someone when an action is required.

-There is a top level folder in the Acquisitions folder called [Potential Acquisitions Reports](<https://emory.box.com/s/0y3bp9tbhpcdjiq8ldbrnezmczjwlu31> "https://emory.box.com/s/0y3bp9tbhpcdjiq8ldbrnezmczjwlu31") for acquisitions to be discussed during curators meetings.
+There is a top level folder in the Acquisitions folder called [Potential Acquisitions Reports](<https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Potential%20Acquisitions%20Reports?csf=1&web=1&e=5VDPmW> "https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Potential%20Acquisitions%20Reports?csf=1&web=1&e=5VDPmW") for acquisitions to be discussed during curators meetings.
 When a curator completes the Potential Acquisitions Report form, a formatted Word document of the results will appear in this folder while, simultaneously, a record of the results appears in the Acquisitions & Accessioning Airtable base.

 **Paperwork Required for Purchase Payment**

-The Rose Library requires the following [forms](<https://emory.box.com/s/p1i8rtvbcvyxckekfginv6cowf2vtvmd> "https://emory.box.com/s/p1i8rtvbcvyxckekfginv6cowf2vtvmd") for purchases:
+The Rose Library requires the following [forms](<https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Rose%20Library%20Purchases/Process%20Files%20and%20Forms?csf=1&web=1&e=S0KcjO> "https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Rose%20Library%20Purchases/Process%20Files%20and%20Forms?csf=1&web=1&e=S0KcjO") for purchases:

 *	Invoice (Accessioning Archivist will generate an invoice for purchases from individuals)
 *	Deed of Sale or Deed Addendum (for purchases from individuals).
 A Deed Addendum may be used for purchase of additions to existing collection by the same donor who signed the original deed - original deed can be a deed of sale or deed of gift.
-*	Domestic Vendors and Sellers: [Supplier/Individual Information Form (SIIF)](<https://finance.emory.edu/home/procurement/support-center/index.html> "https://finance.emory.edu/home/procurement/support-center/index.html") and [W-9](<https://www.irs.gov/forms-pubs/about-form-w-9> "https://www.irs.gov/forms-pubs/about-form-w-9")
+*	Domestic Vendors and Sellers: [Supplier/Individual Information Form (SIIF)](<https://finance.emory.edu/home/procurement/support-center/index.html> "https://finance.emory.edu/home/procurement/support-center/index.html") and [W-9](<https://www.irs.gov/forms-pubs/about-form-w-9> "https://www.irs.gov/forms-pubs/about-form-w-9") _Note that the Supplier/Individual Information Form will only work in Microsoft Excel.
+Other spreadsheet software, such as Google Sheets and Numbers, will not work.
+If someone does not have access to MS Excel please send them the old PDF version of the form._
 *	International Vendors and Sellers: [W-8BEN-E (businesses)/W-8BEN](<https://www.irs.gov/forms-pubs/about-form-w-8> "https://www.irs.gov/forms-pubs/about-form-w-8") (individuals) and Foreign Wire Transfer Form (Note: These must be submitted with the vendor every time they are paid, regardless of how long it has been since they were last paid.)
 *	Vendor Forms are required when any of the following are true: